AndersDeath/diary2/000-current.md

 # 10 August - Dienstag - Milan - Yerevan - 688 Tag der Einwanderung - Heat Sunny

 Something was wrong to my stomach and I had heavy diarea for a whole night.
 Lucklty my condition became better in the mornig and we could go for a walk.
 We actually visited several places of interest like Duomo, Castle, Building with hanging gardens and so.
 Unfortunately I had an exedent in the middle of the day and had to take a shit just in bushed somewhere in Milan.
 It was really embaressing but all that cities don't have public toilets.
+It's real hell and I had no choise and had to do this.